spicelang/spice/docs/docs/language/generics.md

 ask you to do so.

 As mentioned above, the substantiations of generic types are collected at compile time.
-That means, that the compiler is able to type-check to ensure that e.g. operators are compatible with the concrete types.
+That means, that the compiler is able to type-check all concrete substantiations to ensure that e.g. operators are compatible with the concrete types.
+Furthermore, this enables more optimizations and does not require to carry runtime type information at runtime, which improves runtime speed.

 ## Generic structs
-Here is an example struct:
+Here is a generic struct example:

 ```spice
 type T bool|short|long;